DAAD-Freundeskreis mit Lektüreempfehlungen aus aller Welt

 3. The Screwtape letters; C.S.
 Lewis; This is a religious satire book about a devil (called Screwtape) mentoring his cousin how to tempt a client.

-Anonymous, PhD student at Heidelberg university - from Keny
+Anonymous, PhD student at Heidelberg university - from Kenya

 1. Born a Crime-Trevor Noah.
 A very funny self biography about the upbringing of the South African daily show comedian